mgsosna/mattsosna.com/_posts/projects/2023-12-22-Random-forest-by-hand.md

         self.forest = []
 ```

-Training is straightforward.
-We just do stuff.
-Note that this code is slow because we sequentially train trees.
-Because each one is independent, we could parallelize this.
+Training is straightforward: we create `n_trees` bootstrapped dataframes, instantiate a `DecisionTree` for each one, then call `.build_tree` to train each decision tree.

 {% include header-python.html %}
 ```python